Sophie Anderton: Career

+Anderton on the fashion runway for the Intimate Body and Beach fashion show in 2007.

 Anderton has modeled for Gossard (1998), the Flora London Marathon, British Berries summer fruits (2006), Maxim, Peacocks and La Senza and graced the cover of British GQ.

 In 2004, Anderton was a contestant on the fourth series of ITV's I'm a Celebrity...Get Me Out of Here!.
 She appeared in the TV series Simply the Best and a celebrity edition of the UK version of Fear Factor.
 In 2005, she appeared on the programme Cold Turkey, which documented her attempts to quit smoking cigarettes; she later became a representative for a smoking cessation program called QS7D (Quit Smoking in 7 Days).

 In 2006, Anderton was a contestant on ITV's Love Island.
 In the same year, she appeared on Sky1's Cirque de Celebrité but withdrew after sustaining ligament damage.

 In August 2013, Anderton became a housemate on the twelfth series of Celebrity Big Brother.
 She was eliminated from competition in an episode that aired on 3 September 2013.